errea/Food-Hub-Mart-Twitter_Redesign/README.md

 ## Functionality

 Logged in users can create, edit, and follow/unfollow other users.
-Users can change their RSVPs to upcoming invitations, but not to past ones.

 1. The user logs in to the app, only by typing the username (a proper authenticated login is **not** a requirement).
 2. The user is presented with the homepage (see the *Homepage* screenshot above) that includes: